Ironman World Championship: History

 From 1978 through 1980 the race was held on the island of Oahu, the course combining that of three events already held there: the Waikiki Roughwater Swim (2.4 mi./3.86 km), the Around-Oahu Bike Race (115 mi./185.07 km, originally a two-day event), and the Honolulu Marathon.
 The bike stage was reduced by 3 miles to link it to the start of the marathon course.
 In 1981 the race was moved to the less urbanized Big Island, keeping the distances the same: a 2.4 mi open water swim in Kailua-Kona Bay, a 112 mi bike ride across the Hawaiian lava desert to Hāwī and back, and a marathon (26 miles 385 yards, 42.195 km) run along the coast of the Big Island from Keauhou to Keahole Point and back to Kailua-Kona, finishing on Aliʻi Drive.

 Since 1982, the race has been held in the fall each year, before which it was held in the spring, giving two races in 1982.
-The most recent Ironman World Championship took place on 8 October 2022, following a two-year hiatus due to the COVID-19 pandemic.
-Qualifying for the World Championship is achieved through placement in one of the other Ironman races or some Ironman 70.3 races.
-Because of COVID-19, the 2020 race was initially postponed to February 2021.
-However, the race was ultimately canceled with that year's qualifiers able to defer to race in 2021 or 2022.

-The current Ironman Hawaii course record was set in 2022 by Gustav Iden (Norway), whose winning time was 7 hrs 40 min 24 sec.
-The women's course record is 8 hrs 26 mins 18 sec, set in 2018 by Daniela Ryf (Switzerland).

 Athletes with disabilities compete in the event in the physically challenged category, which was instituted in 1997, and are required to meet the same cutoff times as able bodied competitors.
 Australian John Maclean was the first physically challenged athlete to complete the event under the cut-off time.

+Because of the COVID-19 pandemic, the 2020 Ironman World Championship was initially postponed to February 2021 and then canceled with that year's qualifiers able to defer to race in 2021 or 2022.
+The 2021 Championship was postponed to May 2022 and held in St. George, Utah due to travel restrictions.

+The 2022 Ironman World Championship was split with a men's and women's race and the Women's Championship on October 6 followed by the Men's Championship two days later.
+Also from 2022, Vietnam's automobile maker VinFast was the first ever naming rights partner for 2022 Ironman World Championship and 2023 Ironman 70.3 World Championship.

+Since 2023 the men's and women's Ironman World Championships have been split and alternated between Nice, France, and Kona, Hawaii.
+In 2023, the men's event held on September 10 in Nice, France, and the women's on October 14 in Kona, Hawaii.
+The men's and women's Championships alternate between these venues until 2026.

+Qualifying for the World Championship is achieved through placement in one of the other Ironman races or some Ironman 70.3 races.

+The current Ironman Hawaii course record was set in 2024 by Patrick Lange (Germany), whose winning time was 7 hrs 35 min 53 sec.
+The women's course record is 8 hrs 24 mins 31 sec, set in 2023 by Lucy Charles-Barclay (UK).